Sliding Fee Scale and Ability to Pay Programs

 11. Enrollment for the following programs will be available at HPCHC:

-g.
-WELL WOMENS CONNECTION (WWC}: State/Federal sponsored program for Colorado Residents for free breast and cervical cancer screening for women based on age, family size and income less than 250% FPL.
+d.
+WELL WOMENS CONNECTION (WWC): State/Federal sponsored program for Colorado Residents for free breast and cervical cancer screening for women based on age, family size and income less than 250% FPL.
 Eligibility will be based on current WWC guidelines.

-i.
-FAMILY PLANNING: State/Federal sponsored program for patients for free contraception services for women and men based on age, family size and income less than 100% FPL.
+f.
+FAMILY PLANNING: State/Federal sponsored program for patients for free reproductive health services for women and men based on age, family size and income less than 100% FPL.